Skip to content

 output_timestamps = np.arange(

-recording.scene.ts[0], recording.scene.ts[-1], int(1e9 / fps)
+recording.scene.time[0], recording.scene.time[-1], int(1e9 / fps)

 )